Genoese pesto (Basil Sauce)

 You can refrigerate the freshly prepared pesto in an airtight container for 2-3 days, taking care to cover the sauce with a layer of oil.
 Pesto can also be frozen in small jars and then thawed in the fridge or at room temperature.

 To obtain an excellent Genoese pesto, the basil leaves must be dry, and not crumpled at all, since the breaking of the vesicles containing the essential oils placed on the top of the leaves would result in the oxidation and alteration of their color and flavor, making the pesto dark green and grassy tasting.

 For the preparation of Genoese pesto (basil sauce), use sweet and ripe oil because the latter, in addition to acting as a solvent for the aromatic basil substances, ensures the perfect blend, enhancing the aroma of basil and mitigating the spicy garlic.

-Like apples and aubergines, basil oxidizes too.
-If you do not want to end up with pesto that, although tasting good, looks like squid ink, you will need to use two tricks: 1. process it at the speed of light (exposure to oxygen is one of the causes of discoloration); 2. avoid overheating it (high temperatures have the same effect).
+Like apples and eggplants, basil oxidizes too, alas.
+If you do not want to end up with pesto that, although tasting good, looks like squid ink, you will have to use two tricks: 1. process it at the speed of light (exposure to oxygen is one of the causes of discoloration); 2. avoid overheating it (high temperatures have the same effect).
 And here we need to talk about the blender.
-If you don't want to use a mortar and pestle, you can use a blender (if possible, with plastic blades, as metal makes the leaves bitter): you will get a finer textured pesto, but still very good.
+If you do not want to use a mortar and pestle, you can use a blender (if possible, with plastic blades, as metal makes the leaves bitter): you will get a finer textured pesto, but it will still be very good.
 To avoid overheating, you can blend at the lowest possible speed and in pulses, i.e. blend a few seconds, stop and resume until blended.
-Another trick: place the container and blades in the fridge one hour before use, so they'll be nice and cold, ready for use.
+Another trick: place the bowl and blades in the fridge for one hour, so they will be cold and ready to use.